proyectos-mario/hiberus-ecommerce/README.md

 + [http://localhost:7000/api/getProducts](http://localhost:7000/api/getProducts).
 Product List
 + [http://localhost:7001/api/getOrders](http://localhost:7001/api/getOrders).
 Order List (This service show the result of executions of entire process)

-Also you can test twith React.js interface: [http://localhost:3000/](http://localhost:3000/)

 ## Checkout Service

-First, you should run this post service in Postman or another rest tool for http://localhost:7002/api/checkout and put in the body something like this:
+You can test twith React.js interface: [http://localhost:3000/](http://localhost:3000/) or you can run this post service in Postman or another rest tool for http://localhost:7002/api/checkout and put in the body something like this:

 ```json
 {